 The M.Div. and M.T.S. degree programs have an identical core of courses that build a foundation for the degree.
 These courses are in the following areas:

-In addition, the M.Div. degree has several additional core courses that, along with the courses listed above, should be completed in the first 30 hours.
+In addition, the M.Div. degree has additional core courses that, along with the courses listed above, should be completed in the first 27 hours.
 These courses are in the following areas:

 As a new student, plan on taking at least one required course during your first semester.
 You should plan your course load based on your full-time or part-time status and the amount of time in which you plan to complete your degree.
 In the Catalog, you will find templates to be used as models for academic plans.

 The first two weeks of the semester are the add/drop period.
-From October 13 - January 30, students will be able to add or drop classes using WesleyWeb.
-From January 31 - February 6 WesleyWeb will be unavailable for new registrations.
-Any new registrations and changes to existing registrations must be made in writing using the registration form.
+From August 31 - September 4 students will be able to add or drop classes using WesleyWeb.
+From September 4 - September 11 WesleyWeb will be unavailable for new registrations.
+Any new registrations and changes to existing registrations must have instructor approval and be made in writing using the registration form.
 Registration changes are subject to fees as described in the Seminary Catalog.

 AN IMPORTANT NOTE: You must be registered before attending class.